Rehabilitation

 From checking that students' devices are working properly to creating an environment that makes hearing easier, teachers of children with cochlear implants, hearing aids, and other hearing devices can make many small adjustments to facilitate learning.

-Therefore, it is essential for teachers of children with cochlear implants, hearing aids, and other hearing devices to know about certain strategies to support the successful integration of these students into mainstream schools.
-By providing optimal access to classroom instructions, teachers can help these students reach their maximum learning potential.
+It is essential for teachers of children with hearing devices to know about and apply strategies and techniques that support educational equity for these students in their mainstream settings.
+With this differentiation in providing optimal access to classroom instructions, teachers can support these students in reaching their maximum learning potential.

 Challenging Behavior May Indicate Hearing Device Problems